Constitution and Rules

-- The Honorary Secretary (or assistant secretaries) must receive written invitations from potential competition towers by the committee meeting immediately preceding the Annual General Meeting (thereafter AGM) when competition venues for the following year will be discussed.
+- The Honorary Secretary (or Competition Secretaries) must receive written invitations from potential competition towers by the committee meeting immediately preceding the Annual General Meeting (thereafter AGM) when competition venues for the following year will be discussed.

 - Towers selected at the AGM will be closed to competing teams from the date of the AGM.
-One practice per team may be permitted for the Eight Bell Competition and the Six Bell North and South Qualifying Competitions.
+No practices are allowed for any Devon Association Festival.

 - The Novice Competition shall be the first competition held in a year.
 It will only be open to affiliated towers.
-Rules for this competition will be published each year in the schedule for competitions.
 All placed teams will be awarded a certificate.